addy419/razerqdhid/docs/cmd_sensor-en.md

 Firstly, whether it is Razer calibration or self-calibration, an algorithm is involved:

 - Use the obtained original calibration data.
-- Then add the two values of lift and land.
+- Then use the two values of lift and land.
   - Lift represents the lift-off distance, and land represents the landing distance.
 Both have a value range of 1 - 10 and are relative values.
   - Asymmetric means two values; if it is symmetric, there is only one value.
   - These two values are the sliders from 1 to 10 in the Synapse software.